chanyadeshani/Group8/README.md

 Data visualization of answers to the questions listed in the Project Description, using Seaborn library and Matplotlib library and other libraries can be seen in our submitted pdf assessment file

-Some classification techniques were employed to create predictive models of the titanic dataset in the barplot showing survived versus fatalities of the titanic dataset
+Some classification techniques were employed to create predictive models of the titanic dataset n the barplot showing survived versus fatalities of the titanic dataset

+Feature engineering was used to create Classes like Family and Person.
+This was to simplify our data transformation and improve the accuracy of machine models used in this assessment.